 - Wholesome & Nourishing: Every spoonful of this stew brims with nourishment.
 With a rainbow of veggies like carrots, bell peppers, and potatoes, it’s a hearty, balanced meal in itself.
 The lean protein from the beef, coupled with the wealth of nutrients from the vegetables, creates a yummy blend that promises to keep your body happy and energized.
 This isn’t just food; it’s fuel designed with love, meant to nurture both your body and spirit through the biting cold. 🥕🌟

 - Allergen-Friendly: Worried about dietary restrictions?
 This beef stew has your back!
 Crafted to be naturally gluten-free, it caters to those with sensitivities or allergies without sacrificing flavor or texture.
 It’s a dish that invites everyone to the table, ensuring no one misses out on the joy of heartwarming comfort food.
 Plus, the absence of common allergens does not mean a compromise on taste; it’s a safe, delectable haven in a bowl, proving that inclusive cooking can be utterly scrumptious! 🌾❤️

 As promised, you only need a handful of whole-food ingredients to make this beef stew oven recipe.
 Here’s what to grab:

 - Avocado Oil – With a neutral flavor and high smoke point, this heart-healthy oil is my go-to for searing meat.

-- Beef Stew Meat – I typically reach for chuck roast, bottom round, or top round roast because they’re super affordable and perfect for braising in a stew.
+- Beef Stew Meat – I typically reach for chuck roast, beef chuck, bottom round, or top round roast because they’re super affordable and perfect for braising in a stew.